Spannky/Spannky/README.md

 - 👋 Hi, I’m @Spannky
 - 👀 I’m interested in ...creating a app that makes it look like a device is rooted
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...as much as i can
 - 💞️ I’m looking to collaborate on ...
+Root aps eddiedale94@gmail.com- 📫 How to reach me ... eddiedale94@gmail.com

-eddiedale94@gmail.com- 📫 How to reach me ... eddiedale94@gmail.com
+ok

 <!---